Invisalign vs. braces: Which is right for you?

-If you want better teeth, traditional metal braces and Invisalign are two of your options.
-Both treatments can improve your smile by gradually shifting teeth into better alignment over time.
+If you want to straighten your teeth, traditional metal braces and Invisalign are two of your options.
+Both treatments can improve your smile, but which approach is right for you?

 Compare Invisalign vs. braces